Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach

 With the spinor field $\Psi$ written in terms of two two-component spinors $\Psi_1$ and $\Psi_2$, namely $\Psi = \left( \right)$ and the gauge potential $A_{\mu} = (A_t, \vec{A}) = (-\frac{qQ}{r}, \vec{0}),$ the equation (\ref{diracnovo2}) splits into two two-component equations

 We see that these equations have the same form as the equation (\ref{EoMPsiNC}).
 The only NC correction is of the form $~ \frac{aqQ}{2 r^2} \sqrt{f} \gamma^1 \partial_{\phi} \Psi. $ Therefore we can conclude that the rigorous approach of the NC gauge theory and the SW expansion described in Section III and the effective approach described here lead to the same result.
 However, two comments are in order.
-Firstly, our results are valid up to first order in the deformation parameter $a$.
+Firstly, our results are valid up to first order in the deformation parameter $a,$ implying that the linearized equations of motion for a spinor field in SW expansion turn out to be the same as equations of motion in a perturbed (first order effective dual) metric.
 Secondly, the result in Section III was deduced using the semiclassical approximation.
 In our future work we plan to investigate if this duality holds more generally.